 We will examine the issues raised and try to resolve the complaint.
 This includes checking your complaint is covered by the Customer complaints management framework (PDF, 1.4MB) and deciding if a specialist area in the department may need to manage your complaint.

 We aim to respond and resolve your complaint as quickly as possible, taking into consideration the complexity and timing of your complaint.
 As a general guide:

-*For complaints involving a school or education provider, working days refers to schools days in a school term.
+For complaints involving a school or education provider, working days means school days in a school term.

-If you are dissatisfied with the outcome of your customer complaint, you can ask for your complaint to be reviewed by the department.
+If you are dissatisfied with the outcome or handling of your customer complaint, you can ask for your complaint to be reviewed by the department.
 This is called an

 We aim to complete internal reviews within 45 working days of receiving your request.
 If the issue is complex this can take longer to resolve.
 We will keep you informed throughout the process.

-If after an internal review you remain unhappy or dissatisfied with the outcome, you can seek an
+If after an internal review you remain dissatisfied, you can seek an

 external review, which considers whether the department's management of your complaint was fair, reasonable and proper.
 To seek an external review, contact the